Functional disorder: Treatment

 Functional disorders can be treated successfully and are considered reversible conditions.
 Treatment strategies should integrate biological, psychological and social perspectives.
 The body of research around evidence-based treatment in functional disorders is growing.

 With regard to self-management, there are many basic things that can be done to optimise recovery.
 Learning about and understanding the condition is helpful in itself.
 Many people are able to use bodily complaints as a signal to slow down and reassess their balance between exertion and recovery.
 Bodily complaints can be used as a signal to begin incorporating stress reduction and balanced lifestyle measures (routine, regular activity and relaxation, diet, social engagement) that can help reduce symptoms and are central to improving quality of life.
 Mindfulness practice can be helpful for some people.
 Family members or friends can also be helpful in supporting recovery.

 Most affected people benefit from support and encouragement in this process, ideally through a multi-disciplinary team with expertise in treating functional disorders.
 Family members or friends may also be helpful in supporting recovery.
-The aim of treatment overall is to first create the conditions necessary for recovery, and then plan a programme of rehabilitation to re-train mind-body connections making use of the body’s ability to change.
+The aim of treatment overall is to first create the conditions necessary for recovery, and then plan a programme of rehabilitation to re-train mind-body connections making use of the body's ability to change.
 Particular strategies can be taught to manage bowel symptoms, pain or seizures.
 Though medication alone should not be considered curative in functional disorders, medication to reduce symptoms might be indicated in some instances, for example where mood or pain is a significant issue, preventing adequate engagement in rehabilitation.
 It is important to address accompanying factors such as sleep disorders, pain, depression and anxiety, and concentration difficulties.

 Physiotherapy may be relevant for exercise and activation programs, or when weakness or pain is a problem.
 Psychotherapy might be helpful to explore a pattern of thoughts, actions and behaviours that could be driving a negative cycle – for example tackling illness expectations or preoccupations about symptoms.
-Some existing evidence-based treatments include Cognitive Behavioural Therapy (CBT) for Functional Neurological Disorder; and dietary modification or gut targeting agents for Irritable Bowel Syndrome.
+Some existing evidence-based treatments include cognitive behavioural therapy (CBT) for functional neurological disorder; physiotherapy for functional motor symptoms, and dietary modification or gut targeting agents for irritable bowel syndrome.

-For some patients, especially those who have lived with a functional disorder for many years, realistic treatment includes a focus on management of symptoms and improvements in quality of life.
-Acceptance of symptoms and the limitations they cause can be important in these situations, and most people are able to see some improvement in their condition.
-Supportive relationships with the healthcare team are key to this.